Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Physical & Medical Needs – Severe Disabilities/Autism

 Candidates need to pass the Praxis Subject Assessment in their Special Education specialization area prior to student teaching.
-Candidates can take the exam during the summer or in the Fall semester.
-Please consult with the program advisor prior to registering.
+Candidates can take the exam during the summer or in the fall semester.
+The program field coordinator will share registration information and study materials.
+If you have questions consult with the program advisor or field coordinator prior to registering.

 FALL I (9 credits)